ni/semi-test-library-dotnet/docs/UserGuide/SMUMergePinGroup.md

 ## Code Requirements

-The merge operation must be performed within the test program at runtime, once instrument sessions are initialized.
+The merge operation must be performed within the test program at run-time, once instrument sessions are initialized.

 > [!NOTE]
 > This flexible design preserves access to individual channels for situations where channels are programmatically merged with external relays or MUX only for certain tests that demand higher current.
 Allowing you to take advantage of the individual channels during other tests, or vice versa.